Skip Navigation

 Logging

-If your application/framework emits logs on instance access, you can retrieve them through Heroku’s log stream.
+If your application or framework emits logs on instance access, you can retrieve them through Heroku’s log stream.

 $ heroku logs -t

-The format of output has the following pieces of information:
+The format of the output includes following pieces of information:

 In order to have minimal impact on instance performance, logs are delivered on a best-effort basis.